ajk1889/httpdownloader-testsuit/README.md

 ## Available commands
 #### htdocs=[/full/path/to/folder]
 If htdocs is set, any request to `localhost:1234` will display contents of that folder.
 Enter `htdocs=` as input to disable this.
+On clicking an item, any file will be downloaded irrespective of their type (including HTML files) and any folder will display its contents. (red colour indicates folder & black is file)
 #### path123=[path/to/123/file]
 If path123 is set, any request to that file will download 123 file.
 Even if `htdocs` is set & such a file already exists in it.
 By default `path123` is set to `/a.txt`. `path123` is mandatory & cannot be disabled.
 Change to different path if it conflicts with existing file